 Sara’s client base ranges from concerned family members, care homes and domiciliary care providers as well as acting on behalf of the Royds Withy King Trust company in its guise as professional finance Deputy for many incapacitated individuals.
 These vulnerable people range from elderly clients with Dementia to young children who have suffered serious brain injuries at birth.

 Sara is used to dealing with both contentious and non-contentious matters regarding property and financial affairs and welfare issues.
 Sara also has experience of managing cases at the Court of Protection which have a multi-jurisdictional element.
 In addition, Sara advises families on challenging CHC (Continuing Healthcare) funding decisions and failures of Local Authorities to comply with their obligations under both the Mental Capacity Act and Care Act.

 Sara’s skills and experience include:

-- Applications to the Court of Protection in respect of property and financial affairs (ranging from Deputyship Orders with multi-jurisdictional aspects to statutory will applications)
+- applications to the Court of Protection in respect of property and financial affairs (ranging from Deputyship Orders with multi-jurisdictional aspects to statutory Will applications)

-- Advising Care homes and care providers on their deprivation of liberty policies
+- advising care homes and care providers on ensuring they meet their obligations under the Mental Capacity Act including advising on any deprivation of liberty policies

-- Negotiating mediation agreements
+- negotiating mediation agreements

-- Acting for both the protected person, professional and Panel Deputies and family members in contentious proceedings at the Court of Protection
+- acting for both the protected person, professional and Panel Deputies and family members in contentious proceedings at the Court of Protection

-- Advising families on failures by Local Authorities to meet their obligations under the Mental Capacity and Care Acts
+- advising families on failures by Local Authorities to meet their obligations under the Mental Capacity and Care Acts.